sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 The Sensu agent is a lightweight client that runs on the infrastructure components you want to monitor.
 Agents are responsible for creating [check and metrics events][7] to send to the [backend event pipeline][2].

-_NOTE: The commands in this reference may require administrative privileges or use of `sudo`._

-## Creating events using service checks
+## Creating monitoring events using service checks

 Sensu's use of the [publish/subscribe pattern of communication][15] allows for automated registration and deregistration of ephemeral systems.
 At the core of this model are Sensu agent subscriptions.